Best Hip Arthritis Exercises: 10 PT-Approved Moves for Pain Relief

 - Mild discomfort or muscle fatigue is normal when starting a new exercise routine

-- Sharp, stabbing pain is a warning sign—stop the exercise and consult your healthcare provider
+- Sharp, stabbing, or burning pain is a warning sign—stop the exercise and consult your healthcare provider

 Start slowly: